|Table of Contents|

 In the future, we may implement an additional mode where the vehicle rides are put on a virtual 2D screen in front of the user, so that everyone has a chance to get through the vehicle sections in the game.
 This mode would of course be less immersive than the current ones as it would remove any 3D effect from the experience.

 Yes, all weapons support manual reloading.
-Partially used magazines and other ejected ammo can be recovered and added back into your inventory.
+Partially used magazines and other ejected ammo are automatically recovered and added back into your inventory.

 A “quick reload” option has been added that simplifies the process, for players looking for an easier reloading option.

-HL2VR is currently in an open beta, and most of the weapons are unfinished.
-A lot more polish will go into each of them over time.
+HL2VR is currently in an open beta, and some of the weapons are unfinished.
+More polish will go into each of them over time.

 For more details, see the Reloading section of the Manual.